 - Have you selected an ICB Exam Venue that is close to you?

-- Include proof of payment with your 2017 Exam Entry Form.
-The fee is R620 per subject.
+- Include proof of payment with your 2019 Exam Entry Form.
+The fee is R675 per subject.

 - Have you double checked the exam dates?
 Do you need to apply for leave from your employer for these dates?

-Important: When the ICB receives your 2017 Exam Entry Form, they process of sending you your Portfolio of Evidence (POE) is started.
+Important: When the ICB receives your 2019 Exam Entry Form, the process of sending your Portfolio of Evidence (POE) to you will begin.
 It can take 3 to 4 weeks for you to receive your POE.
 The ICB will courier your PEO to you.
 So it is important that you give them an address where you can receive the POE from the courier.
 Usually, a courier will phone you before delivering, so you need to make sure you give them a cell number that the courier can use.
-And you must make sure to answer your phone!
+You must make sure to answer your phone!
 If the courier calls you and you do not answer the phone, they will not deliver your parcel.

 The Exam Entry Form